Queuni/Defense-Grid/README.md

 - Support both relative and absolute paths for the config file

 - Fix the encoding issue when reading config files with non-ASCII

+- Update the API docs with the new query parameters and examples